ADD-SP/ngx_waf/docs/advance/syntax.md

 * COOKIE: Enable COOKIE inspecting rules.
 * REFERER: Enable REFERER inspecting rules.
 * CC: Enable 'Anti Challenge Collapsar'.
 When you enable this mode, you must set [waf_cc_deny](#waf-cc-deny).
+* LIB-INJECTION: Use [libinjection](https://github.com/client9/libinjection) to detect SQL injections.
 * COMPAT: compatibility mode, used to enable compatibility options with other modules or environments, currently used for compatibility with the ngx_http_rewrite_module, see [compatibility statement](/guide/compatibility.md).
 * STRICT: Strict mode, which sacrifices some performance for more checks, currently only works when `COMPAT` mode is enabled, and performs a full round of inspections before and after the ngx_http_rewrite_module takes effect.
 * CACHE: Enable caching.
 Enabling this mode will cache the result of the inspection, so that the next time the same target is inspected, there is no need to repeat the inspection.
 However, the results of the POST body inspection are not cached.
 For example, if a URL is not in the blacklist after inspection, the next time the same URL is inspected, the cache can be read directly.
 When you enable this mode, you must set [waf_cache](#waf-cache).
-* STD: Standard working mode, equivalent to `HEAD GET POST IP URL RBODY ARGS UA CC COMPAT CACHE`.
+* STD: Standard working mode, equivalent to `HEAD GET POST IP URL RBODY ARGS UA CC COMPAT CACHE LIB-INJECTION`.
 * STATIC: working mode for static sites, equivalent to `HEAD GET IP URL UA CC CACHE`.
-* DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RBODY COOKIE CC COMPAT CACHE`.
+* DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RBODY COOKIE CC COMPAT CACHE LIB-INJECTION`.
 * FULL: Enable all modes.

 You can turn off a mode by prefixing a `mode_type` with `! ` prefix to a `mode_type` to turn it off.